 Perfect HF antenna solution for my situation.

-Portable HF Antennas
+Portable HF Antenna

 The Alpha Antenna Vertical Sr on a 6ft tripod is the perfect solution to my situation.
 My HOA has a “No Communications Antennas” covenant.